baudisgroup/CNAdjust/README.md

 ## Output

-By default, the output directory is a folder named "output" located in the current directory.
+By default, the output directory is a subfolder named "output" under the directory where the workflow project is stored in the computer.
 The structure of the output files is as follows:

 ```
 Outputdir/